Message from the Chair

 - Increase law enforcement agency capabilities to prevent and control crime

 - Increase agency effectiveness and efficiency in the delivery of law enforcement services

 - Increase cooperation and coordination with other law enforcement agencies and the criminal justice system

 - Increase citizen and employee confidence in the goals, objectives, policies, and practices of the agency.

 Additionally, ILEAC was formed to develop an accreditation process that provides law enforcement agencies an opportunity to voluntarily demonstrate that they meet an established set of professional standards.

 Also in support of it’s mission, the Foundation has formed the Police Executive Leadership Academy (PELA).
 PELA offers a comprehensive, up-to-date training curriculum that extends and fulfills the vision of the IACP Foundation.

-The PELA program is organized into four integrated one-week modules.
-Each module provides intensive instruction within a functional area of the management process.
+The PELA program is organized into levels based on the leadership scope and needs for all law enforcement agencies.
+Each course provides intensive instruction within a functional area of the management process.